TheRealAnonymous008/quartz/content/details/engineering/systems/Networks in Systems.md

 		* [[Small World Networks]] and especially [[Scale Free Network]]
 		* The existence of hubs which connect to a lot of notes.
 		* The link distribution for hubs and [[Network Communities|clusters]] follows an inverse power law.
 		* The growth of hubs and clusters follow a simple rule -- *nodes with more connections attract more new connections*.
-That is, growth exhibits a positive feedback loop.
+That is, growth exhibits a positive [[Feedback Loop|feedback loop]].

 [^growth]: See [[Models for Scale Free Networks|here for examples]]